PolyPong/PolyPong/README.md

 ### Manual installation

-First, install mongodb and Deno on Arch Linux, it would look like this
+First, install mongodb and Deno.
+For example, on Arch Linux, it would look like this

 ```bash
 sudo pacman -S deno